bakouze/g-boulanger/content/_index.md

 I kept reading, but I rarely paused to take good notes.
 And when I did, I didn’t invest enough time reviewing or refining them.

 So this website is a new attempt.
 A more public one.
-I’m committing to publishing **one short article every week**, drawn from my notes, to help me stay accountable and turn this into a long-lasting habit.
+I’m committing to publishing **2 short articles every months**, drawn from my notes, to help me stay accountable and turn this into a long-lasting habit.

 If these reflections ever help someone else think differently, or spark an idea—well, that’s the cherry on top.